I. OPTIONS FOR PAYING FOR LONG TERM CARE

 Primary Residence.
 The home, which the individual or couple considers to be their primary residence and the land and all buildings on that land are exempt.
 This exemption also applies to any adjoining land as long as it is not separated by real property owned by others.
 The home is also an excluded asset if it is offered for sale at fair market value.
 During periods of temporary absences of the individual or spouse, the home will still be considered to be an exempt assets as long as the individual indicates, on paper, his intent to return home.
 If the client is not able to make this statement, then someone acting on the individual’s behalf, such as the individual’s guardian or agent, may sign such a statement.

-Effective with applications for MaineCare coverage submitted after January 1, 2006, the individual's equity interest in the primary residence may not exceed $750,000.
+The individual’s equity interest in the primary residence may not exceed $750,000.
 If the equity interest exceeds that amount, then the amount of equity over the $750,000 will be considered a countable asset.

 To determine the fair market value, the State will review a statement of fair market value, such as an appraisal conducted by a certified appraiser;